|

 Recognizing and overcoming triggers

-thoughts, and feelings that occur to you just before an impulse carry profound
+and emotions that come upon you just before an impulse carry profound clues as to

 |